TechGuy9810/Hotel-Site/README.md

 # **Hotel Reservation System**
 The Online Hotel Reservation System allows patients to select a desired date through the online platform.
-This project is developed using the MERN stack technology, incorporating various functionalities to create a professional website.
-The project features a dynamic home page, admin and user dashboards, a user login page with professional handling of all kinds of validations, the ability for a user to select a Hotel and view room information, the option to select a doctor and view appointment date, CRUD operations, and additional features.
+This project is developed using the **MERN stack technology**, incorporating various functionalities to create a professional website.
+The project features a dynamic home page, admin and user dashboards, a user login page with professional handling of all kinds of validations, the ability for a user to select a Hotel and view room information, the option to select a doctor and view appointment date, **CRUD operations**, and additional features.
 The website boasts a responsive design with a dynamic header and preloader.

 # Setting up this MERN project on your local machine typically involves the following steps:

 ### The front-end located at ./learn
 1. Clone or download the project source code to your local machine.
 2. Install dependencies.
 This can be done using a package manager such as npm (Node Package Manager) or yarn.